wetryingtodorock/getblock-docs/en/rpc-service/matic/ws/matic_eth_gasPrice.md

 ---
-title: matic:eth_gasPrice \[WebSocket\]
+title: eth_gasPrice - Polygon
-description: Returns the current price per gas in wei.
+description: Example code for the eth_gasPrice ws method. Сomplete guide on how to use eth_gasPrice ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters